Selected Projects/Experience • Partnerships and Engagement

 In 1997, Dina catalyzed and promoted 142 events by grassroots community organizations across Toronto during a two-week celebration of one of North America’s urban visionaries for Jane Jacobs – Ideas that Matter: a project that led to the establishment of Jane’s Walks.

 Dina was Metrolinx’s first Director of Community and Stakeholder Relations, from 2010-2014.
 In that role, she directed community relations, communications and neighbourhood engagement for the Georgetown South Project (UP Express), a $1.2B infrastructure project running through 15 neighbourhoods in the west end of Toronto.
 She created Metrolinx's first public meetings on accessibility.
-And, she led public and stakeholder engagement to inform the Metrolinx Investment Strategy, a plan for funding the long-term regional transportation plan, known as The Big Move.
-This included a robust public engagement process and partnering to host roundtables with a wide range of stakeholders, from industry and business associations to community groups, nonprofit organizations, elected officials and municipal government staff.
+And, she led public and stakeholder engagement - including an award winning Conversation Kit - to inform the Metrolinx Investment Strategy, a plan for funding the long-term regional transportation plan, known as The Big Move.
+This included a robust public engagement process and partnering to host roundtables with a wide range of stakeholders across the region, from industry and business associations to community groups, nonprofit organizations, elected officials and municipal government staff.